Jonathan India Player Props: Reds vs. Rays

 Jonathan India At The Plate

-- Among qualifying hitters, he ranks 24th in batting average, while his on-base percentage ranks 26th and he is 50th in slugging.
+- Among the qualifying batters, he ranks 38th in batting average, while his on-base percentage ranks 23rd and he is 66th in slugging.

-- India will look to extend his eight-game hitting streak.
-He's batting .375 during his last games.
+- India has reached base via a hit in 12 games this year (of 16 played), and had multiple hits in five of those games.

-- He has homered in one of 15 games, and in 1.5% of his plate appearances.
+- He has hit a long ball in one of 16 games, and in 1.4% of his plate appearances.

-- In six games this year, India has picked up an RBI, with more than one RBI once.

-- He has scored in 12 games this season (80.0%), including multiple runs in three games.
+- India has driven in a run in six games this year (37.5%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.